pingcap/docs-cn/follower-read.md

 This variable is used to set the expected data read mode.

-- When the value of `tidb_replica_read` is set to `leader` or an empty string, TiDB maintains its original behavior and sends all read operations to the leader replica to perform.
+- When the value of `tidb_replica_read` is set to `leader` or an empty string, TiDB maintains its default behavior and sends all read operations to the leader replica to perform.
 - When the value of `tidb_replica_read` is set to `follower`, TiDB selects a follower replica of the Region to perform all read operations.
 - When the value of `tidb_replica_read` is set to `leader-and-follower`, TiDB can select any replicas to perform read operations.
 In this mode, read requests are load balanced between the leader and follower.
-- When the value of `tidb_replica_read` is set to `closest-replicas`, TiDB prefers to select a replica in the same region to perform read operations, which can be a leader or a follower.
-If there is no replica in the same region, TiDB reads from the leader replica.
+- When the value of `tidb_replica_read` is set to `closest-replicas`, TiDB prefers to select a replica in the same availability zone to perform read operations, which can be a leader or a follower.
+If there is no replica in the same availability zone, TiDB reads from the leader replica.
-- When the value of `tidb_replica_read` is set to `closest-adaptive`, if the estimated result of a read request is greater than or equal to the value of [`tidb_adaptive_closest_read_threshold`](/system-variables.md#tidb_adaptive_closest_read_threshold-new-in-v630), TiDB prefers to read from a replica in the same region.
-Otherwise, TiDB reads from the leader replica.
-To prevent unbalanced read traffic distribution in various regions, TiDB dynamically detects whether the region distribution of all online TiDB and TiKV nodes is balanced.
-If a region contains only TiDB or TiKV nodes, TiDB forces to select the leader replica to perform read operations.
-For example, if all TiDB nodes in a region are down, then other online TiDB nodes are downgraded to read using leader replicas.
-After at least one TiDB node in this region is back online, all TiDB nodes switch back to preferring to select the replica in the same region to perform read operations.
+- When the value of `tidb_replica_read` is set to `closest-adaptive`:

+    - If the estimated result of a read request is greater than or equal to the value of [`tidb_adaptive_closest_read_threshold`](/system-variables.md#tidb_adaptive_closest_read_threshold-new-in-v630), TiDB prefers to select a replica in the same availability zone for read operations.
+To avoid unbalanced distribution of read traffic across availability zones, TiDB dynamically detects the distribution of availability zones for all online TiDB and TiKV nodes.
+In each availability zone, the number of TiDB nodes whose `closest-adaptive` configuration takes effect is limited, which is always the same as the number of TiDB nodes in the availability zone with the fewest TiDB nodes, and the other TiDB nodes automatically read from the leader replica.
+For example, if TiDB nodes are distributed across 3 availability zones (A, B, and C), where A and B each contains 3 TiDB nodes and C contains only 2 TiDB nodes, the number of TiDB nodes whose `closest-adaptive` configuration takes effect in each availability zone is 2, and the other TiDB node in each of the A and B availability zones automatically selects the leader replica for read operations.
+    - If the estimated result of a read request is less than the value of [`tidb_adaptive_closest_read_threshold`](/system-variables.md#tidb_adaptive_closest_read_threshold-new-in-v630), TiDB can only select the leader replica for read operations.

 <CustomContent platform="tidb">

 > **Note:**
 >
-> When the value of `tidb_replica_read` is set to `closest-replicas` or `closest-adaptive`, you need to configure the cluster to ensure that replicas are distributed across regions according to the specified configuration.
+> When the value of `tidb_replica_read` is set to `closest-replicas` or `closest-adaptive`, you need to configure the cluster to ensure that replicas are distributed across availability zones according to the specified configuration.
 To configure `location-labels` for PD and set the correct `labels` for TiDB and TiKV, refer to [Schedule replicas by topology labels](/schedule-replicas-by-topology-labels.md).
-TiDB depends on the `zone` label to match TiKV nodes in the same region, so you need to make sure that the `zone` label is included in the `location-labels` of PD and `zone` is included in the configuration of each TiDB and TiKV node.
+TiDB depends on the `zone` label to match TiKV nodes in the same availability zone, so you need to make sure that the `zone` label is included in the `location-labels` of PD and `zone` is included in the configuration of each TiDB and TiKV node.
 If your cluster is deployed using TiDB Operator, refer to [High availability of data](https://docs.pingcap.com/tidb-in-kubernetes/v1.4/configure-a-tidb-cluster#high-availability-of-data).

 </CustomContent>